 Why does Daughterly Care Community Services collect your personal information?

 Daughterly Care Community Services collects personal information about clients in order to assess and manage your needs when we are providing our services to you.
 For example, we collect information about your health to ensure that our services respond to your healthcare needs; to ensure that our services are consistent with other healthcare services you receive; and to minimise the need for you to provide the same information on multiple occasions.

 Providing accurate and complete information is important for the safety, quality and effectiveness of the services we provide.
 It is also important to ensure you receive the correct entitlements to benefits and funding for the services we provide.
 If you provide incomplete or inaccurate information, we may not be able to provide you with the services you seek.
 If you have any concerns about personal information we have asked you to provide, please let us know.

 How does Daughterly Care Community Services use and disclose your personal information?

 Your personal information will usually be shared with other persons involved in your care.
 Generally, this will only happen in ways you would reasonably expect or otherwise with your consent.
-For example, Daughterly Care Community Services may disclose your personal information to your GP or to a medical specialist involved in your care; to a hospital or aged care facility if you are referred for respite or higher levels of care; or to other healthcare professionals who are involved in your care such as nurses, occupational therapists, pharmacists, physiotherapists, podiatrists, dentists and the ambulance service.
+For example, Daughterly Care Community Services staff members, such as your Care Manager, rostering and accounting staff will access your personal information as the course of our business further, may disclose your personal information to your GP or to a medical specialist involved in your care; to a hospital or aged care facility if you are referred for respite or higher levels of care; or to other healthcare professionals who are involved in your care such as nurses, occupational therapists, pharmacists, physiotherapists, podiatrists, dentists and the ambulance service.